TomosRich/PLIF-Processing/paper.md

 ![PLIF explanation image \label{calexpl}](PLIF_explanation.png)

+\autoref{calexpl} shows the process of a PLIF calibration in diagram form, with example inputs and outputs from an experimental campaign carried out at the University of Southampton.
+The equation for fluorescent emittance,

 $$
 \label{flemit}
-E=aI(c-b)
+E=aI(C-b)
 $$
 \begin{center}
-Equation for fluorescent emittance, where E is the emittance, a is a calibration constant, I is the light intensity, c is the dye concentration, and b is the background intensity.
+Equation for fluorescent emittance, where E is the emittance, a is a calibration constant, I is the light intensity, C is the dye concentration, and b is the background intensity.
 \end{center}

-The equation for fluorescent emittance, given above, is used in the process described by \autoref{calexpl}.
-Conducting this full pixel by pixel calibration shown in allows the constant (a) and the light intensity (i) to be accounted for, so that the concentration (c) can be quantitatively calculated using the emittance (E).
+is used in the process described by \autoref{calexpl}.
+Conducting this full pixel by pixel calibration shown in allows the constant (a) and the light intensity (i) to be accounted for, so that the concentration (C) can be quantitatively calculated using the emittance (E).
 In the code the first step here is the background subtraction removing b.
 The calibration image is then generated from the gradient of the line of pixel intensity against dye concentration, in the equation for fluorescent emittance it is equivalent to a pixel by pixel value of $1/aI$.
 After this step the raw image has been transformed from an array of pixels representing measured fluorescent emittance, to one representing scalar concentration.

+This code is currently designed to take images of two calibration tanks in the path of the laser, the background flow, and a pixel to mm calibration target as input.
+These are used to calculate the gradient of a line through the tank intensities, and an offset to make this line go through zero.
+In order to know an accurate value of the light intensity (\(i\)) at each pixel for the experimental case, through the use of calibration images, the attenuation through the calibration tank must be accounted for.
+This is done using the Beer-Lambert law.

 $$
 \label{bl}
-A=\varepsilon bc
+A=\varepsilon bC
 $$
 \begin{center}
-The Beer-Lambert law, where A is absorbance, $\varepsilon$ is absorptivity, b is path length, and c is concentration.
+The Beer-Lambert law, where A is absorbance, $\varepsilon$ is absorptivity, b is path length, and C is concentration.
 \end{center}

-In order to know the light intensity (\(i\)) at each pixel, using calibration images, the attenuation through the calibration tank used, must be accounted for, this is done using the Beer-Lambert law.
-This is done in an optional repeating loop of the bottom row in \autoref{calexpl}.
+In the case of a calibration image the concentration (C) and ($\varepsilon$) are constant, and b is constant but has a different value at each pixel.
+The definition of absorbance (A) can be used

 $$
 \label{blrea}